The Polish Review

 Official journal of The Polish Institute of Arts and Sciences of America

 The Polish Review, a multi-disciplinary, peer-reviewed scholarly quarterly devoted to Polish topics, is the official journal of The Polish Institute of Arts and Sciences of America.
-The work of authors such as Czesław Miłosz, Stanisław Barańczak, Oskar Halecki, Anna Ciencila, Zbigniew Brzezinski, and Anna Frajlich, among others, has graced its pages.
+The work of authors such as Czesław Miłosz, Stanisław Barańczak, Oskar Halecki, Anna Cienciala, Zbigniew Brzezinski, and Anna Frajlich, among others, has graced its pages.
 Articles on Polish History, Literature, Art, Sociology, Political Science and other related topics fill the pages of each issue, along with book reviews of significant publications.